-Living with nomads in Mongolia
+23. Living With Nomads in Mongolia

 Mongolia is unlike any other place in the world.
 More than 20% of the population still lives in yurts (or gers as we call them in Mongolian) and immersing yourself in this way of living is something everyone – especially true adventurers – needs to experience at least once in their lifetime.